philbgarner/retrolib/README.md

 <script src="./dist/retrolib.js"></script>
 ```

-And then draw text using the default font on the current canvas.
+And then draw text using the default font on the specified canvas 2d context.

 ```
 retrolib.font.drawText(ctx, 0, 0, 'Text', '#f1f1f1ff')